Why Is My Child Refusing to Go to School?

 Understanding the “why” behind the behaviour is the first step.

-Your child will appreciate your empathy and understanding – going to school can be really difficult for them.
+Your child will appreciate your empathy and understanding – going to school can feel really tough.

 A Gentle Next Step